 Gold can be portable, can be sold quickly, and the demand for gold never runs out.
 As far as commodities go, it’s an excellent way to go.

-While many people might remember the housing crisis a couple of decades ago and get uneasy about real estate, the truth is that this investment still remains solid—as long as you invest wisely.
+While many people might remember the housing crisis a couple of decades ago and get uneasy about real estate, the truth is that this investment remains solid as long as you invest wisely.
 No matter how bad the economy gets, people will still need to have a place to live.

-If you invest in real estate, you are going to be able to capitalize on that need and possibly build equity.
+If you invest in real estate, you will be able to capitalize on that need and possibly build equity.
 Much like with any other investment, make sure that you are getting a home that isn’t overvalued due to market hype.
-If you choose the right area and the right home, you might have a seriously good investment that can help keep your family afloat during tough times.
+If you choose the right area and the right home, you might have an excellent investment that can help keep your family afloat during tough times.

 How to Invest in Real Estate